HiZollo/Games/README.md

 await game.conclude();
 ```

 Games that require symbols.
-It's recommended to pass a new object to `player` parameter.
+It's recommended to pass a new object to `players` parameter.
 ```js
 const mystrings = require('./your/path/to/mystrings.json');